AlleyV/Sc2Community-mod/README.md

         Load the existing map to which you want to add the mod, or create a new map.

     Data Explorer:
-        Open the "Data Explorer" in the Map Editor.
+        Open the "File option" in the Map Editor.

     Find Dependencies:
         Navigate to the area of the Data Explorer where you can manage the map's dependencies.